Passkeys

 - Go to Security → Password Manager

-- Find dropwallet.app
+- Find account.moneyos.network

 To enable sync: